robinrendle/robinrendle.com/_posts/2013-11-28-the-first-floor.md

 title: The first floor
 date: 2013-11-28 14:49:00 -08:00
 tags:
-- business
-- culture
   - typography
-- Herb Lubalin
+extract:
-extract: I can’t stop thinking about this story from the latest issue of Codex magazine where an upcoming designer visits Herb Lubalin’s studio and began to wonder at all the facets and inner-workings of this celebrated graphic design agency in New York.
+  I can’t stop thinking about this story from the latest issue of Codex magazine where an upcoming designer visits Herb Lubalin’s studio and began to wonder at all the facets and inner-workings of this celebrated graphic design agency in New York.
 update:
 city: Nottingham
 country: UK
 ---